-Founders Mary and Frank Steveson arrived in the plateau area in 1879, homesteading the land in a little-known and remote area.
-In 1885, six years after the Stevenson’s arrived The Northern Pacific Railroad routed a line through the Stevenson’s land bringing with it, logging, a booming economy, and a place in Washington State History.
+Founders Mary and Frank Stevenson arrived in the plateau area in 1879, homesteading the land in a little-known and remote area.
+In 1885, six years after the Stevenson arrived, the Northern Pacific Railroad routed a line through the Stevenson’s land, bringing with it, logging, a booming economy, and a place in Washington State History.

-Between the 1880′s and the 1890′s famers used the fertile land of the plateau for hops farming.
+Between the 1880s and the 1890s, farmers used the fertile land of the plateau for hops farming.
 For Ezra Meeker of Puyallup, this proved to be a fruitful enterprise, but after a short ten years, the crops failed due to pests, and the downturn of the economy.
-Farmers quickly switched to dairy farming–a staple Enucmlaw has been know for ever since.
+Farmers quickly switched to dairy farming-a staple Enumclaw has been known for ever since.

-Thirteen years previous to the incorporation of Enumclaw as s city, the 1900 census put the population at 483 people.
+Thirteen years previous to the incorporation of Enumclaw as a city, the 1900 census put the population at 483 people.
 Today, Enumclaw has a population of 11,086.

-Today, most residence of Enumclaw work outside the city, but in 1950 Mutual of Enumclaw opened it’s doors creating an in-town employment opportunity.
-They have a fantastic history dating back to the late 1800′s.
-From their website:
+Today, most residence of Enumclaw work outside the city, but in 1950, Mutual of Enumclaw opened its doors creating an in-town employment opportunity.
+They have a fantastic history dating back to the late 1800s.

 Enumclaw Property and Casualty Insurance Company was launched in Washington in December 2002 as a wholly owned subsidiary of Mutual of Enumclaw Insurance Company.
 The new company was established to facilitate new marketing opportunities in both personal and commercial lines of insurance.